The Appeal Process

-- To determine whether the hearing was conducted in violation of procedural requirements set forth in the code of student conduct, and whether these violation(s) could have affected the outcome of the hearing.
+- To determine whether the hearing was conducted in violation of procedural requirements set forth in the code of student conduct, and whether these violation(s) significantly impacted the outcome of the hearing.

-- To determine whether the sanction(s) imposed were grossly disproportionate to the violation(s) of the code of student conduct for which the appellant(s) was found responsible.
+- To determine whether the sanction(s) imposed were grossly disproportionate to the violation(s) of the code of student conduct for which the respondent(s) was found responsible.

-- To consider new evidence unavailable to the appellant(s) at the time of the hearing, which is sufficient to alter a decision.
+- To determine whether there is new evidence that was unavailable to the appellant(s) at the time of the hearing which is sufficient to alter a decision.

 Who hears the appeal?

-The Appeals Board is composed of three members including one student and at least one faculty member; it may include one contract professional.
-No Appeals Board member may have participated in the initial adjudication of the case.
+The Appeals Board is composed of three hearing officers including one student and at least one faculty member; it may include one contract professional.
+No Appeals Board hearing officer may have participated in the initial adjudication of the case.